A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 2. Job Rate per Day

-This is the measurement of jobs completed per day by each technician to give you a measure of technician efficiency.
+Job rate per day measures the number of jobs completed per day by each technician to give you a measure of technician efficiency.

-Typically, it is affected by the travel time to and from jobs and how efficiently the technician works.
-A low job rate per day could indicate a sluggish technician or even that the wrong technician was dispatched.
+Typically, factors such as the travel time to and from jobs and how efficiently the technician works affects this rate.
+A low job rate per day could indicate a sluggish technician or even dispatching the wrong technician.

 Job Rate per Day = Total number of jobs ÷ Number of days